novoda/android-demos/spritz/README.md

 ### Basics

-Each page in the `ViewPager` has two possible animations:
+Each step in the `ViewPager` has two possible animations:

 - a "swipe away" animation that will be triggered while the user drags from one page to the next or previous one
 - an "autoplay" animation segment that plays as soon as the user enters the destination page